Understanding Lifecycle Environments

 • Installs all the packages and modules in the attached versioned custom software source to the instance.

 If the lifecycle stage doesn't yet have a versioned custom software source promoted to it, no changes are made to the instance.
 However, you can no longer manage the instance as standalone (such as Updating a Standalone Instance).
-At the next promotion of a versioned custom software source, the service will refresh the packages and modules on the instance.
+At the next promotion of a versioned source, the service will attach it to all members of the stage and install all its content.

-What happens when you detach an instance from a stage?
+What happens when I detach an instance from a stage?

 When detaching an instance from a lifecycle stage, the service: